shadden/celmech/docs/secular.rst

         # intialize secular simulation object
         sec_sim = SecularSystemSimulation.from_Simulation(
             sim0,
+            method='RK',
             max_order = 4,
-            dtFraction=1/100.,
-            DFOp_kwargs={'rtol':1e-10}
+            dtFraction=1/10.,
+            rk_kwargs={'rtol':1e-10,'rk_method':'GL6'}
         )

 Let's briefly unpack the arguments passed to the :code:`from_Simulation` call above:
         - :code:`sim0` serves as the REBOUND simulation from which we'll intialize our :class:`SecularSystemSimulation <celmech.secular.SecularSystemSimulation>`
+        - The :code:`method='RK'` keyword argument specifies that we will integrate the equations of motion using a Runge-Kutta integrator.
         - The :code:`max_order=4` keyword argument specifies that we want equations of motion derived from a 4th order expansion of the disturbing function.
-        - the :code:`dtFraction=1/100.` tells ``celmech`` that we want to set our simulation time-step to 1/100 times the secular timescale.
+        - the :code:`dtFraction=1/10.` tells ``celmech`` that we want to set our simulation time-step to 1/10 times the secular timescale.
 This secular timescale is estimated from the Laplace-Lagrange solution for the system (see :code:`llsys.Tsec` above).
 Note that :class:`SecularSystemSimulation <celmech.secular.SecularSystemSimulation>` uses a fixed-step symplectic integration method.
-        - The :code:`DFOp_kwargs={'rtol':1e-10}` sets the relative tolerance of our integration scheme.
+        - The :code:`rk_kwargs={'rtol':1e-10,'rk_method':'GL6'}` argument sets the Runge-Kutta integration scheme to a 6th order Gauss-Legendre method and sets the relative tolerance of this implicit method to :math:`10^{-10}`.
+Additional integration options for :class:`SecularSystemSimulation <celmech.secular.SecularSystemSimulation>` are desrcibed in the API.
-          In order to better understand what this means, we need to discuss how :class:`SecularSystemSimulation <celmech.secular.SecularSystemSimulation>` integrates the equations of motion.

-We'll return to the issue of just how :class:`SecularSystemSimulation <celmech.secular.SecularSystemSimulation>` integrates the equations of motion below, but lets run our integration and compare results first.
+Lets run an integration with our :class:`SecularSystemSimulation <celmech.secular.SecularSystemSimulation>` and compare results to N-body.
 In order to do so, we'll first define a wrapper function...

 .. code:: python